 This will allow the user to configure the batch configuration.
 This menu will be visible to the user when the batch is enabled in instrument menu configuration.
 After entering the Configuration menu, select "Batch" then Press the "Enter" key to get into the Batch configuration menu.
-It displays the Display page

-Page1 as the first display page configuration page.
+It displays the Display page Page1 as the first display page configuration page.
 Press directional keys on the right-hand side to select the menu column.
-After completing Configuration, press softkey, then press
+After completing Configuration, press soft-key, then press soft-key to return to the main display.
+All configurations will be saved automatically.

 Enables the user to define the name for Batch with a maximum of 18 characters.
-Select "Name", then press "Enter", softkey, a keyboard with several keys will appear.
+Select "Name", then press "Enter", soft-key, a keyboard with several keys will appear.
 Press "Shift" to select special characters.
 Press "Caps" to select capital letters.
-Press softkey "OK" after entering a new batch name.
+Press soft-key "OK" after entering a new batch name.